-CORRELA TION WI TH PRO GRAN 1 OUT COME S CORRELATION WITH PROGRAM SPECIFIC OUTCOMES CO STATEMENT PO 1 PO 2 PO 3 PO 4 PO 5 PO 6 PO 7 PO8 PSO 1 PSO 2 PSO 3 CO1 Explain the needs of Data Warehousing and Data Mining.
+CORRELA CORRELATION WITH PROGRAM OUTCOMES CORRELATION WITH PROGRAM SPECIFIC OUTCOMES СО STATEMENT PO 1 PO 2 PO 3 PO 4 PO 5 PO 6 PO 7 PO8 PSO 1 PSO 2 PSO 3 CO1 Explain the needs of Data Warehousing and Data Mining.
 2 1 CO2 Explain the working of Data Warehousing Modeling and its procedures.
 1 1 1 CO3 Demonstrate the use of Association Rule Mining with its use cases.
 2 1 1 CO4 Explain the working of Classification and Prediction Modeling.
-2 1 1
+2 1 1 CO5 A better understanding of data mining's applications 2 1